dinesh230106/SPEECH-RECOGNITION-USING-SCILAB-MATLAB/README.md

 ### AIM:

-To perform and verify speech recognition using SCILAB.
+To perform and verify speech recognition using Python.

 ### APPARATUS REQUIRED:
 software using co-lab